I am a Swedish knitting designer who now lives in

 I knit with abandon.

-I’ve knitted my way from Sweden to Germany via New York and Boston and Singapore, and Sussex.
+I’ve knitted my way from Sweden to Denmark via New York and Boston and Singapore, and Sussex – and Germany.

-You will soon notice that my designs are mostly seamless and top down, and that I’m seriously attracted by clever solutions.
+You will soon notice that my designs are mostly seamless and top down, and that I’m seriously attracted by unsual solutions.

 Just a little bit later I cleared my desk of notebooks and scribblings about J.S.
 Mill and a turgidly slow-forming PhD dissertation – “knitting” appears exactly nowhere in his Collected Works.
 I’m sure you can see the problem.